Acupuncture and Massage College

-Acupuncture and Massage College was a nationally-accredited, private for-profit university in Miami, Florida that specializes in Oriental medicine.
+Acupuncture and Massage College was a nationally-accredited, private for-profit university in Miami, Florida that specialized in Oriental medicine.
 The college was founded in 1983 and was the first acupuncture school in Florida.
 The university ceased operations on September 2, 2024.

 History

 Acupuncture and Massage (AMC) was founded in 1983 as the Acupressure-Acupuncture Institute.
-In 2000, the school was granted program-accreditation by the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM) and was re-named the Southeast Institute of Oriental Medicine (SEIOM), to reflect a broader commitment to Oriental Medicine education.
+In 2000, the school was re-named the Southeast Institute of Oriental Medicine (SEIOM).
 In 2003, SEIOM was granted college status, and the name was changed again to Acupuncture and Massage College.

 Academics

-Acupuncture and Massage College is nationally-accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC).
-It awards a Master's degree in Oriental medicine, which provides education and clinical training in Traditional Chinese Medicine, including acupuncture, Chinese herbs, and Bodywork therapy.
-The Master's degree is accredited by ACAOM and is approved by the State of Florida Board of Acupuncture.
-The college also awards a professional certification in Massage Therapy, which is approved by the State of Florida Board of Massage Therapy.
+Acupuncture and Massage College was nationally-accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC).
+It awarded a Master's degree in Oriental medicine, which provided education and clinical training in Traditional Chinese Medicine, including acupuncture, Chinese herbs, and Bodywork therapy.
+The Master's degree was accredited by ACAOM and was approved by the State of Florida Board of Acupuncture.
+The college also awarded a professional certification in Massage Therapy, which was approved by the State of Florida Board of Massage Therapy.